Category Analyst

 What it does

-Citations are drawn from market research reports, industry analyses, government data, and any documents you've attached.
+Citations come from market research reports, industry analyses, government data, and any documents you've attached.
 The analyst notes when figures are estimates vs. directly cited so you can trace the basis of each claim.

 Where to find it